-- Copies for half of the class of Attachment One: Bowling Alone: America's Declining Social Capital
+- Copies for half of the class of Handout One: Bowling Alone: America's Declining Social Capital

-- Copies for half of the class of Attachment Two: AARP Survey on Civic Involvement -Summary
+- Copies for half of the class of Handout Two: AARP Survey on Civic Involvement -Summary

-- Copies for all students of Attachment Three: An Action Plan
+- Copies for all students of Handout Three: An Action Plan

 Place the words: civic, virtue, civic virtue, civic responsibility, civic engagement and social capital on the display board and ask learners to help you define these terms.